 ERCOT will evaluate and may adjust each Counter Party's "e" factors at least once every two weeks.

-ERCOT may adjust "e" factors calculated using the formulas up or down based on ERCOT's judgment, so long as the reason is documented, and the documentation is provided to the Counter Party.
+ERCOT may adjust "e" factors and the “u” percentile up or down based on ERCOT's judgment, so long as the reason is documented, and the documentation is provided to the Counter Party.

 For purpose of clarity, “e” factors will be rounded to the hundredth decimal place.